domw30/CV/README.md

 - BA Language and Communication Joint Honours
 - Specialising in Media Practice, Communications and Advertising
 - 2:1 Undergraduate Degree

-## Internships

-#### Channel Toast Music (July 2016)

-TOAST is an online hip- hop and food publication that prides itself on discovering the best upcoming talent across both mediums.
-The intern role with Toast involved searching for new talent using media channels and writing detailed articles worthy of publication.

-#### Nuts Magazine IPC Media (August 2011)

-For one month I joined Nuts Magazine in London to assist with their daily operation of copywriting, researching and interviewing for features.
-The work I completed and content I produced was credited in three of the magazines.

 ## Experience